radoslawjablonski/phonegap-suggestion-entry/README.md

 											  {popOnTop:false,
 											  shadowBackgroundMode:false});

-In this example we disabled 'popOnTop' mode, so now suggestions will be shown *UNDER* the text-input.
+In this example we disabled 'popOnTop' mode, so now suggestions will be shown **under** the text-input.
 Also disabled 'shadowBackgroundMode'.